 In his attitude a surrealist as well as a skeptic, rather than an artist.

-He resides in Stockholm, where he is active in the association for radical and experimental art, Fylkingen (chairman twice), at the Electronic Music Studio, in the swedish skeptics' association Vetenskap och Folkbildning and The Surrealist Group in Stockholm.
+He resides in Stockholm, where he has been active in the association for radical and experimental art, Fylkingen (chairman twice), at the Electronic Music Studio, in the swedish skeptics' association Vetenskap och Folkbildning and The Surrealist Group in Stockholm.

-Photo: a recent solo concert, at Audio Art Festival, Galeria Sztuki Współczesnej Bunkier Sztuki in Kraków.
+Photo: a solo concert at Audio Art Festival, Galeria Sztuki Współczesnej Bunkier Sztuki in Kraków.
 The concert was broadcasted live and the recording can be seen here.
-Photo to the right above © by Mikołaj Zając, published here, here and here.
+Photo to the right above © by Mikołaj Zając, published here and here.

 Contact and upcoming events.